Submitty/submitty.github.io/_docs/developer/interface_design_style_guide/web_accessibility.md

 * Do not describe interactive elements ambiguously.
     * For example, hyperlinks labeled "Go here", "Link", "Click this", etc. do not describe what the link is for.
-* Do not use the `aria-hidden` property on any hyperlink, control, or form element.
+* Do not include `aria-hidden="true"` on any interactive element.
+`aria-hidden="true"` makes an element invisible to screen readers.
-    * There are many Internet code examples that show `aria-hidden="true"` attached to font-awesome icon hyperlinks.
+    * There are many Internet code examples that show `aria-hidden="true"` added to font-awesome icon hyperlinks.
 These examples are incorrect.

 ### HTML and CSS

 #### DO:
 * Do use CSS for styling.

 #### DO NOT:
 * Do not use HTML for styling.
-    * For Example: *Never* use a header tag just to make text larger.
+    * For example, *never* use a header tag just to make text larger.
 Header tags should be used for outlining.

 ### All Interactive Controls Must Be Usable By The Keyboard